tscircuit/autorouting-cache-engine/README.md

 To generate a cache key, we first generate a `NormalizedAutoroutingJson`.
-A `NormalizedAutoroutingJson` is a JSON object that contains a version of all the obstacles/traces that has rounded numbers.
+A `NormalizedAutoroutingJson` is a JSON object that contains a version of all the obstacles/traces with rounded numbers.
 Serializing two different circuits that have the same autorouting result should have the same `NormalizedAutoroutingJson`

 Here's an example `NormalizedAutoroutingJson`: